creode/wordpress-blocks/docs/block-template.md

 ---
-title: The Block Template
+title: Block Template
 editLink: false
 ---

-# The Block Template
+# Block Template

 Each block class must specify a "template" function.
 This must return a full path to a file that will be used to render the block.
 In the case of the WP-CLI "make-block" command this will be a file called "block.php".